mjtechguy/dotfiles/README.md

 ## Installation
 Run the install.sh script from inside the dotfiles folder.

-`cd dotfiles/`
+- `cd dotfiles/`
-`chmod +x install.sh`
+- `chmod +x install.sh`
-`./install.sh`
+- `./install.sh`

-## WARNING
+## WARNINGS
-Do not run the executables from outside the dotfile folder.
+- Do not run the executables from outside the dotfile folder.
 Doing so may have unintended consequences.
+- Do not delete the `dotfiles` folder as it will cause zsh and other things to break